Camping for disabled people and their friends and family

 *Pre-booking does not guarantee you a space in disabled camping.
-But it helps us plan how much space we need.
+But it helps us plan how much space we need to allow.
 We have based the size of the disabled camping area on previous years’ festivals.
 We advise early arrival to ensure that you find the best space for you and your group.

 If you registered disabled or recovering from an operation that will this year, affect your mobility at the festival and require an assistant to enable you to attend the festival, then Greenbelt is happy to provide you with an extra ticket for them, free of charge.